 - Plotly.js generates the charts used in your application.

 But you don’t have to worry about making all these technologies work together.
 Dash will do that for you.
-You just need to write Python, R, or Julia and sprinkle it with a bit of CSS.
+You just need to write Python, R, Julia, or F# and sprinkle in a bit of CSS.

 Plotly, a Canada-based company, built Dash and supports its development.
 You may know the company from the popular graphing libraries that share its name.
-Plotly (the company) open-sourced Dash and released it under an MIT license, so you can use Dash at no cost.
+The company released Dash as open source under an MIT license, so you can use Dash at no cost.

 Dash will help you build dashboards quickly.
 If you’re used to analyzing data or building data visualizations using Python, then Dash will be a useful addition to your toolbox.
 Here are a few examples of what you can make with Dash: